egle-git/shears/Pruner/README.md

 the branch_list.txt file and delete the branches you don't what to copy.

 The new Pruner can then be used from the pruner application using the --selection option.
-Note that the pruner applicatio will need to be recompiled, which is done automatically when the make command is run in the Pruner folder.
-The new Pruner should appears in the selection list displayed with the command,
+Note that the pruner application will need to be recompiled, which is done automatically when the make command is run in the Pruner folder.
+The new Pruner should appear in the selection list displayed with the command,

 `./pruner --list-selections` .